Skip to main content

 What will I be doing as an Artist in Residence?

 You are in control of how you use the time and what you want to get out of it.
-You’ll have the support of the Sage Gateshead team over the course of 10 months to turn your creative idea into an experience for audiences..
-The type of support you receive depends on what you need but initially might include ideas and advice on other artists to collaborate with, equipment to buy, specialists to consult, wellbeing advice, and useful music industry contacts.
+We’ll support you during your 10 month residency to help turn your creative idea into an experience for audiences.
+The type of support you receive depends on what you need.
+At the beginning it might include ideas and advice on other artists to collaborate with, equipment to buy, specialists to consult etc.

 What experience should I have before I apply?